-The Gondwana Rainforests of Australia include the most extensive areas of subtropical rainforest in the world, extending from south-east of Queensland to almost Newcastle.
+The Gondwana Rainforests of Australia include the most extensive areas of subtropical rainforest in the world, extending from south-east of Queensland to Barrington Tops northwest of Newcastle.

 These Australian rainforests are World Heritage-listed, thriving with plants and wildlife, and are an outstanding example of the major stages of Earth’s evolution.
 Ancient volcanoes formed the mountains we know today at Barrington Tops, Wollumbin (Mt Warning) and Ebor Falls.
 These Gondwana Rainforests are home to plants dating back 300 400 million years.